nasa-jpl/ION-DTN/README.txt

 access to foreign persons.
 *******************************************************************

+To build the entire ION system on a Linux, OS/X, or Solaris platform, just cd into ion-open-source and enter two commands:

+	./configure
+	./make

+To build ION for Android, cd into ion-open-source/arch-android and see the instructions in the README.bionic text file.

+To build ION for RTEMS, cd into ion-open-source/arch-rtems and see the instructions in the README text file.

-To build the ION system, build the subsystems in the following order:
+To build ION for Windows, see the instructions in the winion.pdf document.

-1.	ici
-2.	dgr
-3.	ltp
-4.	bp
-5.	cfdp
-6.	ams
+It's also possible to build the individual packages of ION, using platform-specific Makefiles in the package subdirectories.
+If you choose this option, be aware of the dependencies among the packages:

+	The "ici" package must be built ("make" and "make install") before any other package.

+	The "bp" package is dependent on "dgr" and "ltp" as well as "ici".

+	The "cfdp", "ams", and "bss" packages are dependent on "bp".

+	The "restart" package is dependent on "cfdp", "bp", "ltp", and "ici".

 Additional details are provided in the README.txt files in the root directories of some of the subsystems.

-Note that the default build of the ams subsystem requires that the "expat" library be installed; this can be overridden at compile time.
+Note that the default individual build of the ams package requires that the "expat" library be installed; this can be overridden at compile time.

 Also note that all Makefiles are for gmake; on a freebsd platform, be sure to install gmake before trying to build ION.

 Scott Burleigh, JPL
 scott.c.burleigh@jpl.nasa.gov